 This content is reader-supported, which means if you click on some of our links that we may earn a commission.
 Click here for more information.

 With a new school year just around the corner I know the Parent Teacher Association (PTA) will be looking for volunteers once again.
 Last year one of the mothers in the PTA was questioning why more fathers are not involved in the PTA.
-So as someone who analysis thing for a living I had to look into why that is.
+So as someone who analysis things for a living I had to look into why that is.

 So over the next few articles I plan to dive in to why so few fathers are involved, what the PTA as a whole & as each individual association can do to get more fathers involved, and how us fathers can change the stereotype and take the first steps ourselves and get involved.